 Jeppe and I have the best of times during lunchtime.
 Since Minette arrived, it gave our lunchtime lessons a dynamic character.
-He would go through the relevant scientific discoveries of the previous few years, pointing out the direct application on the science and art of curing bacon.
-The science and history lessons give both Minette and my enjoyment that is hard to communicate.
-The Wednesday, following our visit to the University, the Chemistry Professor decided to visit us at the bacon factory.
+He would go through the relevant scientific discoveries of the previous few years, pointing out the direct application of science to the art of curing bacon.
+His lessons give both Minette and me enjoyment that is hard to communicate.
+The Wednesday, following our visit to the University, one of the Chemistry Professors decided to visit us at the bacon factory.
 It set the stage for another volcanic afternoon!

 Justus von Liebig